fredrikaverpil/creosote/README.md

 the virtual environment for resolving and the ability to read the dependency's `RECORD` or `top_level.txt` file).
 If a dependency does not have any imports associated, it is considered unused.

+Creosote also scans the Django settings `INSTALLED_APPS` and `MIDDLEWARE` lists when the option `--django-settings` argument is used.

 See the `main` function in [`cli.py`](https://github.com/fredrikaverpil/creosote/blob/main/src/creosote/cli.py)